 North Bay Indigenous Hub -Employment Opportunity

-- Must have a Diploma in Early Childhood Education and be registered with the College of Early Childhood Educators.
+- Must have an Early Childhood Educator Diploma and be registered and in good standing with the College of Early Childhood Educators.

 - Proof or willing to obtain certificates of completion for privacy training and occupational health and safety training.

 - Must be able to work flexible shifts to meet programing needs.

 - Perform all physical aspects of the position, including frequently moving around, bending, reaching, and lifting.